aws-amplify/amplify-cli/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this project

 ---
-Note: If your feature-request is regarding the AWS Amplify Console service, please log it in the [official AWS Amplify Console forum](https://forums.aws.amazon.com/forum.jspa?forumID=314&start=0)
+>**Note**: If your feature-request is regarding the AWS Amplify Console service, please log it in the [official AWS Amplify Console forum](https://forums.aws.amazon.com/forum.jspa?forumID=314&start=0)

 **Is your feature request related to a problem?
 Please describe.**